 Developed in 1994 by Rasmus Lerdorf, PHP or Hypertext Preprocessor is an open-source server-side scripting language.
 In the survey by W3Tech, it was found that 79% of the websites in their data are developed using PHP.
-Moreover, the growing popularity of content management systems like WordPress, Drupal, WooCommerce and Shopify clearly show how PHP has covered the backend under its wings.
+Moreover, the growing popularity of content management systems like WordPress, Drupal, WooCommerce and Shopify clearly shows how PHP has covered the backend under its wings.

 Overview of Node.js:

 Owing to its event loop, Node.js provides more efficient management of the requests.
-For instance, when the system reads one file, the Node.js works on other requests.
+For instance, when the system reads one file, Node.js works on other requests.
 After the system reads the file, it sends it to the browser.
 In a nutshell, while one job is getting finished, Node.js jumps to the next one.

 Node.js vs PHP: Hosting

 PHP language is supported by a wide range of hosting services.
 On the other hand, Node.js comes with only a limited number of hosting services.
-The multiple hosting options available makes the deployment and integration of PHP easier than Node, which calls for a virtual server having SSH access for running the web applications.
+The multiple hosting options available make the deployment and integration of PHP easier than Node, which calls for a virtual server having SSH access for running the web applications.

 Node.js vs PHP: Database

-PHP works perfectly well with MySQL database and also offers support to a range of database forms like PostgreSQL and MariaDB.
+PHP works perfectly well with MySQL databases and also offers support to a range of database forms like PostgreSQL and MariaDB.
 The code functions admirably with databases and is not dependent on the engines used.

-Node.js has got various libraries for getting to SQL.
+Node.js has various libraries for getting to SQL.
 It also uses JSON to connect with another type of NoSQL database.

 Node.js vs PHP: Performance